zachakbar/Dark-Mode/readme.txt

 = About the Plugin =

 Feature plugin with the hopes that it'll make it's way into Core one day!
-Do not use this on production websites.
+We highly recommend you don't use this on production websites.

 Using technology at night time can have a negative effect on your eyesight.
-Dark Mode will darken the colours of your admin dashboard making it easier for you to work at night.
+Dark Mode will darken the colours of your admin dashboard making it easier for you to work at night time.

 For information on the progress of this plugin, [please refer to the Trac ticket](https://core.trac.wordpress.org/ticket/41928) or you can get involved on the [GitHub repository](https://github.com/danieltj27/Dark-Mode).

 = Plugin Developers =

 As some plugins make use of custom stylesheets, you can use the `doing_dark_mode` action hook to include a custom stylesheet that supports Dark Mode for your plugins interface.
+Alternatively you can use the `dark_mode_css` filter hook to change the Dark Mode stylesheet for your own.

 == Installation ==